-- Understand the concept of stress and reflection and to explain these concepts to their clients. - Apply reflection questions for clients and identify stress symptoms. - Guide their clients to use coping strategies.
+- To understand the concept of stress and reflection and to explain these concepts to their clients. - To apply reflection questions for clients and identify stress symptoms. - To guide their clients to use coping strategies.

 Why is it important to deal with stress, conflicts and reflection during the transition from sheltered employment to the general labour market?